vacp2p/vac.dev/_posts/2022-04-21-ambient-peer-discovery.md

 describes both Sybil and eclipse attacks, as well as concrete mitigation techniques employed by discv5.

-#### Eclipse Attack
+*Eclipse Attack*

-In an eclipse attack, nodes controlled by the attacker poison the routing tables of other nodes in way that parts of the DHT become eclipsed, i.e. invisible.
+In an eclipse attack, nodes controlled by the attacker poison the routing tables of other nodes in a way that parts of the DHT become eclipsed, i.e. invisible.
 When a controlled node is asked for the next step in a path, it provides another controlled node as the next step, effectively navigating the querying node around or away from certain areas of the DHT.